 One to One Support

-- Organising classes, activities and information sessions.
+- Organising classes, activities and information sessions with older people.

 - Assisting in the setting up of residents’ groups and supporting these groups to develop effectively.

 - Supporting community groups to apply for grants and make funding applications.

 - Linking communities and local agencies, services and volunteers.

 - Promoting advocacy with information and support and advocating on behalf of residents when agreed.